 Building Decision Model

-After you complete the design of your decision model and define its parameters in the file “settings.bat“, you need to build it by a simple double-click on the standard file “build.bat“.
-It will automatically transform all Excel tables to Java packages placed in the folder “generated” (or as defined in the setting.bat).
-Nobody ever should modify the generated files.
-You even don’t have to look at them – they are simply will be used by the Decision Manager to deploy and execute your model.
+After you complete the design of your decision model and define its properties in the file “project.properties“, you need to build it by a simple double-click on the standard file “build.bat” or “run.bat“.
+It will automatically transform all Excel tables to Java packages placed in the folder “target”.
+Nobody ever should modify the generated files as they will be automatically regenerated when you make changes in your Excel-based model.
+You even don’t have to look at them – they are simply will be used by the Decision Manager internally to test and deploy your model.

-OpenRules DM keeps track to the original Excel tables, and produces all messages and explanations in the business terms used in Excel.
+OpenRules Decision Manager keeps track to the original Excel tables, and produces all messages and explanations in the business terms used in Excel.

 Testing Decision Model